astronomer/docs/astro/connect-aws.md

     - **Peering Name**: Provide a name for the VPC peering connection.
     - **AWS account ID**: Enter the account ID of the external VPC.
     - **Destination VPC ID**: Enter the VPC ID.
-    - **Destination VPC region**: Enter the region of the VPC external VPC.
+    - **Destination VPC region**: Enter the region of the external VPC.
     - **Destination VPC CIDR block**: Enter the CIDR block of the external VPC.

 5. Click **Create Connection**.
-The Cloud UI provides an AWS CLI command to accept the connection.
-6. Run the provided command using the AWS CLI.
+The connection appears as **Pending**.
+6. Next to the connection's **Pending** status, click **Complete Activation**.
+7. In the modal that appears, follow the instructions to accept the connection from your external VPC and create routes from the external VPC to Astro.

 After you configure a VPC peering connection, you must create routes to define how your cluster connects to the external VPC network.